Defective Product Cases

 The case exposed the “gray market” in which used tractors made for sale only in Japan are later imported into the U.S. without authorization of the manufacturer.
 Those tractors are built narrow and light to use in the rice paddies of Japan, but they do not meet U.S. safety standards.

 The claims against the American company that imported and sold the “gray market” tractor were settled prior to trial for $550,000.
-The claims against the Japanese manufacturer were dismissed for lack of personal jurisdiction, but the claims against the American distributer for negligent failure to warn proceeded to trial and resulted in the favorable verdict.
+The claims against the Japanese manufacturer were dismissed for lack of personal jurisdiction, but the claims against the American distributor for negligent failure to warn proceeded to trial and resulted in the favorable verdict.

 Elevator Injury – Confidential Settlement In Florida

 A Florida jury found a general contractor to be responsible, at least in part, for an incident in which a little girl was trapped and crushed inside an elevator shaft.
-The case was tried by David Marsh and Mike Beard.
+The case was tried by David Marsh.
 The contractor was the last remaining defendant in the case; others who played a role in the installation of the residential elevator had settled already for confidential amounts.
 Before the jury could determine a dollar figure, the general contractor also settled the case for a confidential amount.

 These recoveries and testimonials are not an indication of future results.
 Every case is different, and regardless of what friends, family or other individuals may say about what a case is worth, each case must be evaluated on its own facts and circumstances as they apply to the law.
 The valuation of a case depends on the facts, the injuries, the jurisdiction, the venue, the witnesses, the parties, and the testimony, among other factors.
 Furthermore, no representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers.